rriemann/blog/_posts/2020-02-28-citrix-workspace-on-opensuse-tumbleweed.md

 1. Clipboard: Copy'n'paste of text from the host to the client is suppoted on Linux.
 It did not work for me with files.
 2. Mapping client devices: folders from the host can be mapped in the client as distinct drives.
 This is very useful to exchange files between host and client.
 To configure this option, launch from the startmenu  "Citrix Receiver (configmgr)".
 Alternatively, the tool can be launched from the command line with `/usr/lib64/ICAClient/util/configmgr -icaroot /usr/lib64/ICAClient`.
 In the tool, mappings are configured in the tab file access.

+## Update 2021

+At some point, the setup broke due to an expiring SSL certificate I believe.
+After some time trying, I ended up with the following easy setup:

+1. deinstall the outdated version: `zypper rm ICAClient`
+2. go to <https://www.citrix.com/downloads/workspace-app/linux/workspace-app-for-linux-latest.html> and downoad the rpm.
+In my case it was `ICAClient-suse-21.1.0.14-0.x86_64.rpm`
+3. install the rpm with e.g. `zypper install [your folder]/ICAClient-suse-21.1.0.14-0.x86_64.rpm`
+4. try to open a file.
+In my case, I got a "SSL error 61" (see [Citrix help](https://support.citrix.com/article/CTX231524))
+5. I renamed the Citrix cacert storage: `mv /opt/Citrix/ICAClient/keystore/cacerts{,~}`
+6. I linked in the system storage: `ln -sv /etc/ssl/certs /opt/Citrix/ICAClient/keystore/cacerts`

+This did the trick!

 ## References